MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-authentication.md

 - You must have Skype for Business Server 2015 CU5 or later, or Skype for Business Server 2019 or later.
 - MFA isn't supported regardless of the topology you have.
 - If you use a third-party authentication provider that's supported by Azure AD, it must support OAuth and use  resource owner password credentials authorization.
 - Do not use device-level conditional access policies for a resource account configured with the application.
 Doing so will result in sign-in failures.
-Instead, enroll a device in Microsoft Intune and apply compliance policies by using the guidance published [here](https://techcommunity.microsoft.com/t5/intune-customer-success/managing-teams-meeting-rooms-with-intune/ba-p/1069230).
+Instead, enroll a device in Microsoft Intune and apply compliance policies by using the guidance published in the [Managing Teams Meeting Rooms with Intune](https://techcommunity.microsoft.com/t5/intune-customer-success/managing-teams-meeting-rooms-with-intune/ba-p/1069230) topic.

 ### Configure Exchange Server